 See how it turned out inside:

-We have A LOT of mosquitoes here in the summer!
-Like A LOT!!
-And our summers are short!
-We wanted to add screened-in living space to extend our outdoor season and stay bug-free.
-It made the most sense to add this space on to the back of the mudroom addition.
+We have A LOT of mosquitoes here and our summers are short.
+We wanted to add screened-in living space to extend our outdoor season and stay bug free.
+It made the most sense to add this space onto the back of the mudroom addition.

 We decided that because of our climate (snow load, frost heaving etc…) that we would extend the foundation and roof of the addition to make the screen room part of the permanent structure.